ajlaroya/ajlaroya/README.md

 - 👋 Hi, I’m Arthur L. @ajlaroya
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python, django, and web development
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects or for career prospects
 - 📫 How to reach me: PM me for email!

 <!---